athomasoriginal/dotfiles/README.md

 duti is a program built to make it easier to configure which filetypes are opened by which application.
-For example, lets say you want all `.html` files to be opened by `Atom` and not the default browser, we can configure this in Duti.
+For example, lets say you want all `.html` files to be opened by `Sublime` and not the default browser, we can configure this in Duti.
 For more info, see the `.duti` file.

 ### macos